google/open-location-code/Documentation/Plus Codes Specification.md

 ## Short code

-A **short code** Plus Code is meaningful only when the producer and consumer of the Plus Code can agree on the approximate latitude and longitude of a **reference location**.
+A **short code** Plus Code is meaningful only when the producer and consumer of the Plus Code agree on the approximate latitude and longitude of a **reference location**.
 A short code can be easier to use and remember than a full code.

 Plus Codes with code length less than 8 SHALL NOT be represented as short codes.